Save 10% off your first order when you sign up to our mailing list

 Our confidence has grown too and we're now cooking a wider variety of foods on the grill, which opens up more opportunities for wine pairing - but also potential challenges.
 Those extra relishes, sauces, marinades and salad dressings can create a complex combination of flavours for wine to handle.
 But don't fear - we've got some great tips on what to go for to make your barbecue top tier.

-• Bold, ripe sweet-fruited reds work best with red meat.
+- Think bold, ripe sweet-fruited red wine for BBQ as these work best with red meat.
 Less tannic, juicier reds with be great with burgers - Zinfandel can be a winner here.
-Fuller bodied options will enhance the peppery, savoury flavours in the barbecued beef or steak and will be where your Malbec and Cabernet Sauvignon shine.
+Fuller-bodied options will enhance the peppery, savoury flavours in the barbecued beef or steak and will be where your Malbec and Cabernet Sauvignon shine.

-• It's sometimes better to match the sauce or the marinade if it is particularly spicy or sweet, as these are flavours that can clash with dry wine.
-You could a try an off-dry Riesling or Gewurztraminer instead.
+- It's sometimes better to match the sauce or the marinade if it is particularly spicy or sweet, as these are flavours that can clash with dry wine.
+You could try an off-dry Riesling or Gewurztraminer instead.

 However, the main thing about barbecues is to enjoy them, so don't worry if you'd prefer to ignore the above and just choose your favourite.